-The Office of Legal Affairs and General Counsel (General Counsel) represents the Board of Trustees of Northeastern Illinois University (the Board), Northeastern Illinois University (Northeastern or the University), and its employees acting in their official capacities.
-The General Counsel provides legal advice and manages all legal services for the Board and Northeastern.
+The Office of Legal Affairs and General Counsel (General Counsel) represents Northeastern Illinois University (Northeastern or the University), and its employees acting in their official capacities.
+The General Counsel provides legal advice and manages all legal services for Northeastern.

 Guided by the operating principles of high ethical standards, sound decision-making, consensus building, courtesy, and respect, the General Counsel is committed to act with integrity, knowledge of the law, and reason in support of the University's mission, vision and values.